austinsamsel/airheight/source/blog/2015-11-04-building-capote-part-4.html.markdown

 Reset the server *meteor reset && meteor*

-And let's get the word count visible in the app.
+Let's make the word count visible in the app.
 You can add this line in the "post" template at the end.

 	// client/index.html